-- Bootstrap framework
+- · Bootstrap framework

-- · Sidebar with page hierarchy
+- Sidebar with page hierarchy

-- PDF generation (with Prince XML utility)
+- PDF generation

 - · Notes, tips, and warning information notes

 - Tags

-- Single sourced outputs
+- · Single sourcing

-- Emphasis on pages, not posts
+- · Emphasis on pages, not posts

-- · Relative (rather than absolute) link structure

 I'm using this theme for my documentation projects, building about 15 different outputs for various products, versions, languages, and audiences from the same set of files.
 This single sourcing requirement has influenced how I constructed this theme.